-Located on the south-eastern side of the small Huntingdonshire town of Godmanchester, this 66-bedroom contemporary styled home being built for Avery Healthcare provide care for the elderly, as well as specialist dementia care.
+Located on the south-eastern side of the small Huntingdonshire town of Godmanchester, this 66-bedroom contemporary styled home built for Avery Healthcare provides care for the elderly, as well as specialist dementia care.

-Included in the home will be a number of publicly accessible facilities which are intended to serve as a local social hub, encouraging local support networks to develop within the area, together with resident facilities which include a café, salon/therapy room, lounges/dining, cinema, and activity room.
+Included in the home there is a number of publicly accessible facilities which are intended to serve as a local social hub, encouraging local support networks to develop within the area, together with resident facilities which include a café, salon/therapy room, lounges/dining, cinema, and activity room.

 |Local Authority:||Huntingdonshire District Council|

 The home has been designed to respond positively to its context and contribute to the overall streetscape.

 A flat roofed building form has been adopted to reduce the perceived building height when viewed from ground level to minimise the visual impact on neighbouring properties.
 The three-storey building form has been articulated into separate elements by stepping the wall line and varying the roof heights.

 An articulated flat roofed building presents a bold, simple, rhythmic form using a light and subtle palette of materials which gradually reveal a finer level of details and textures as the building is approached.

 Articulation is achieved sculpturally by breaking large forms into smaller elements which will result in a more natural form defined by light and shadows rather than using heavily contrasting materials.
 This allows for a lighter and more subtle palette of materials to be adopted which presents a robust simplicity at a distance whilst revealing an increasing level of tactile textures and considered detail as the building is approached.